 After evaluating and ranking all proposals, the Chair of the Committee will determine which fund is most appropriate for supporting the top proposals.
 Thus, applicants need not indicate that they are applying for a particular award.
 The Committee will likely award about 28–30 grants in 2015.

-All applicants will be informed of the outcome of their application by 1 May 2014.
-The official announcement of awards will be made at the September 2014 AOU meeting in Estes Park.
-CO.
+All applicants will be informed of the outcome of their application by 1 May 2015.
+The official announcement of awards will be made at the 2015 AOU meeting in Norman, OK.

 Reporting and Accounting

 Successful applicants are asked to write a brief report summarizing their accomplishments at the completion of their project, or by one year after receiving the award, whichever comes first.
 Successful applicants are required to keep records of their expenditures and to submit a table and receipts to the current Committee Chair at the end of their project or by the end of a year following award receipt.
 Successful applicants also must acknowledge their AOU award in any publications resulting from the funded project.
 One copy of any such publication (or thesis abstract) should be sent to the current Chair as soon as the publication is available.